johnstonskj/rust-atelier/atelier-core/README.md

 * First release.

+* Initial types for manipulation of Smithy Models, _not_ including selector expressions.
+* Initial builder types for fluent construction of models.

 ## TODO

+1. Complete the selector expression types
-1. Complete builder API
+1. Complete the builder types
-2. macro-ize APIs
+2. macro-ize APIs for less code
 3. More documentation
 4. More tests